Territorial evolution of Mexico: Subdivision by department

 The liberal government of Antonio López de Santa Anna, influenced by conservatives, ratified the Seven Laws by presidential decree, establishing a new territorial court and replacing the federal states by departments whose governors and legislators would be selected by the President.
 This break from federalism brought Mexico its most turbulent and unstable era.

 Maximilian I, Last Emperor of Mexico.

 During the Second Mexican Empire, Emperor Maximilian I of Mexico made a new division of national territory.

-Territorial divisions throughout Mexican history were generally linked to political change and programs aimed at improving the administrative, country's economic and social development.
+Territorial divisions throughout Mexican history were generally linked to political change and programs aimed at improving the country's economic and social development.
 On 3 March 1865, one of the most important decrees of the government of Maximilian, the first division of the territory of the new Empire, was issued and published in the Journal of the Empire on 13 March.
-The reorganization was accomplished by Manuel Orozco y Berra (1816–1881), and was made according to the following rules:
+The reorganization was accomplished by Manuel Orozco y Berra (1816–1881) and was made according to the following rules: